-The parties to this Agreement recognise that CSIRO's objectives are largely dependent on the innovation and creativity of its staff.
-The CSIRO rolling strategy provides emphasis on continuing to build an enhanced culture of innovation.
+The CSIRO strategy, captured in its Corporate Plan, outlines CSIRO's strategy for continuing to deliver on its purpose to solve the greatest challenges through innovative science and technology.
 CSIRO will report on progress and outcomes of the strategy through CSIRO Consultative Council and/or forums with staff.

-47. SUSTAINABILITY
+48. SUSTAINABILITY

-- 47.1 The parties to this Agreement recognise that the involvement of staff including at the local level is critical in improving the environmental sustainability of CSIRO in the areas of greenhouse gas emissions, energy, water and waste. - 47.2 CSIRO will provide opportunities for staff contributions toward improving the environmental sustainability of CSIRO's operations through the implementation of an Environmental Sustainability Strategy.
+- 48.1 The parties to this Agreement recognise that the involvement of staff including at the local level is critical in improving the sustainability of CSIRO in the areas of environmental, economic and social impact. - 48.2 CSIRO will provide opportunities for staff to participate in initiatives that contribute to improving the sustainability of CSIRO's operations through the implementation of CSIRO's Sustainability Strategy.

-48. INDIGENOUS EMPLOYMENT STRATEGY
+49. INDIGENOUS EMPLOYMENT STRATEGY

-- 48.1 Indigenous Australians have significant contributions to make to Australia across cultural, economic and scientific domains.
-CSIRO recognises the social and economic disadvantage experienced by Indigenous Australians and is committed to helping close the gap between Indigenous and non-Indigenous Australians. - 48.2 CSIRO aims to increase employment of Indigenous Australians within its workforce through the development of a range of strategic partnerships with relevant stakeholders and implementing Indigenous employment strategies within the organisation's workforce planning.
+- 49.1 Indigenous Australians have significant contributions to make to Australia across cultural, economic and scientific domains.
+CSIRO recognises the social and economic disadvantage experienced by Indigenous Australians and is committed to helping close the gap between Indigenous and non-Indigenous Australians. - 49.2 CSIRO aims to increase employment of Indigenous Australians within its workforce through the development of a range of strategic partnerships with relevant stakeholders and implementing Indigenous employment strategies within the organisation's workforce planning.

-49. COMMERCIALISATION
+50. COMMERCIALISATION

-- 49.1 The parties to this Agreement acknowledge that effective commercialisation of research and development outcomes are fundamental to CSIRO's future.
-In order to facilitate staff involvement in commercialisation activities, affected officers will be provided with timely information about their rights, entitlements and the conditions that apply, so that they are able to make an informed decision about whether or not they wish to participate. - 49.2 Where CSIRO introduces a scheme allowing officers who generate intellectual property to share in the benefits of the commercialisation of that intellectual property, the affected officers and where they choose, their representatives, will be informed of the details of the scheme.
+- 50.1 The parties to this Agreement acknowledge that effective commercialisation of research and development outcomes are fundamental to CSIRO's future.
+In order to facilitate staff involvement in commercialisation activities, affected officers will be provided with timely information about their rights, entitlements and the conditions that apply, so that they are able to make an informed decision about whether or not they wish to participate. - 50.2 Where CSIRO introduces a scheme allowing officers who generate intellectual property to share in the benefits of the commercialisation of that intellectual property, the affected officers and where they choose, their representatives, will be informed of the details of the scheme.
 The details of the scheme and its operation will be determined by CSIRO and may be varied at CSIRO's discretion.
-These schemes will include mechanisms for resolving disputes or grievances and therefore will not be subject to the Workplace Issues Resolution Procedure or dispute procedure contained in clause 81 of this Agreement.
+These schemes will include mechanisms for resolving disputes or grievances and therefore will not be subject to the Workplace Issues Resolution Procedure or dispute procedure contained in clause 84 of this Agreement.

-50. HEALTH AND SAFETY REPRESENTATIVES
+51. HEALTH AND SAFETY REPRESENTATIVES

-- 50.1 CSIRO is committed to meeting the requirements of the Work Health and Safety Act 2011 to provide a safe work environment and to promote a more safety conscious culture.
-The Act provides for the selection or election of Health and Safety Representatives. - 50.2 Health and Safety Representatives play an important role in facilitating CSIRO's commitment.
-CSIRO recognises this valued role by providing: - reasonable time during normal working hours to undertake the role; - formal recognition of time spent on this role in their Annual Performance Agreement; - essential training and resources; and - the opportunity, as a member of Health and Safety Committees, to participate in the assessment of relevant awards.
+- 51.1 CSIRO is committed to meeting the requirements of the Work Health and Safety Act 2011 to provide a safe work environment and to promote a more safety conscious culture.
+The Act provides for the selection or election of Health and Safety Representatives. - 51.2 Health and Safety Representatives play an important role in facilitating CSIRO's commitment.
+CSIRO recognises this valued role by providing: - reasonable time during normal working hours to undertake the role; - formal recognition of time spent on this role in their Annual Performance Agreement; - · essential training and resources; and - the opportunity, as a member of Health and Safety Committees, to participate in the assessment of relevant awards.

-51. EQUITY CONTACT OFFICERS
+52. EQUITY CONTACT OFFICERS